purplehazech/puppet-syslogng/README.md

 Please submit proper pull requests and be prepared to get nagged if you don't write spec first.
 Travis will run the tests for you and indicate their results in the pull request.
+Please split your pull requests into multiple commits and demonstrate failing spec early.

-I happily accept pull requests containing only spec.
+I happily accept pull requests containing only spec and/or docs.
 If you found some exotic use case that work nicely on your infrastructure please consider documenting it in a spec case so future updates of this module don't introduce breakage.

-The following commands come in handy when hacking with this module.
+The following commands come in handy when hacking this module.

 ```sh
   rake lint